Jon Costas: Mayor

+Costas Plan

 The Costas Plan, produced during the election, became the basis for Costas's goals in his first term, which included improving city planning, increasing government efficiency, building "strong" neighborhoods, and creating "quality" jobs.
 After a year-long planning process that included numerous public consultations, the city produced a Strategic Plan in 2005.

-Costas soon began an ambitious construction program.
+Costas soon began a construction program.
 Through 2009, the city had spent $40M on roads, sewers, redevelopment of blighted areas, the water treatment plant, and other infrastructure, with over $30M having come from state and federal grants rather than local taxpayers.
-The city built a new police station, started a road repair program and obtained several grants for long-delayed sewer work.
+The city built a new police station, started a road repair program, and obtained several grants for long-delayed sewer work.
 The "triangle" intersection was reworked into a roundabout, the first in the area.
-The city condemned a derelict shopping center and engaged a philanthropic local family to redevelop it.
-The family, owners of Urschel Laboratories, donated half the cost of building a new YMCA on the site.
+The city condemned a derelict shopping center and engaged a philanthropic local family to redevelop it, donating half the cost of building a new YMCA on the site.

-Costas, author of the city's first Ethics Ordinance when he was on City Council, backed an even stronger ethics ordinance and significantly revamped the city's sleepy Ethics Committee into a proactive group to deliver ethics training to city employees.
-He appointed a Neighborhood Advocate, started a "Fit City" program, began a city bus service called the V-Line and the Chicago Dash, reached agreement from restaurant and bar owners on a smoking ban, saved $200K by consolidating the city's 911 dispatch with the County's, and created several environmental initiatives such as reducing the city's energy use and increasing recycling to 70% of the city's solid waste (from 49%).
+Costas authored the city's first ethics ordinance when he was on city council.
+He appointed a Neighborhood Advocate, started a "Fit City" program, launched a city bus service called the V-Line and the Chicago Dash, reached agreement from restaurant and bar owners on a smoking ban, saved $200K by consolidating the city's 911 dispatch with the County's, and created several environmental initiatives such as reducing the city's energy use and increasing recycling to 70% of the city's solid waste (from 49%).

-The editorial boards of local newspapers soon began taking note of Costas's new style, with the Times claiming that other cities should "follow Valparaiso's lead" in both content and process: "Costas involved the City Council, his administration and members of the public in drafting this plan.
-Benchmarks were set.
-And then the appropriate city leaders agreed to the plan."
+The editorial boards of local newspapers soon began taking note of Costas's new style, with the Times claiming that other cities should "follow Valparaiso's lead" in both content and process.

 In his 2007 and 2008 State of the City addresses, Costas credited the Plan for helping the city to obtain $20M of grants to pay for Eastgate improvements, Valparaiso Street reconstruction, improvements related to the County Seat redevelopment, and sewer projects.
-Costas also claims to have repaved nearly 1/3 of the city's roads, as compared to a few miles a year before Costas.
+Costas also claims to have repaved nearly 1/3 of the city's roads, as compared to a few miles a year before Costas' tenure.
 He claims the city has saved $700K in insurance premiums, attracted $28M of private investment, and spearheaded the redevelopment of the former County Seat Plaza.

+In October 2023, he released The Costas Plan 2.0: Greater Things!, which includes public safety efficiency, repairing sidewalks in older neighborhoods, improving walkability in the downtown, ensuring sustainable population growth, and revamping the Valpo Sports and Recreation Campus park project.